 Failed Fact Checks

-- None to date.
+- None in the Last 5 years.
 In fact, they are used as a resource for fact-checkers.

 Overall, we rate Bellingcat Left-Center biased based on story selection and positions that moderately favor the left.
 We also rate them Mostly Factual for reporting due to proper sourcing.; however, they have a false claim that resulted in a lawsuit.
 (D. Van Zandt 12/15/2016) Updated (06/17/2021)